October 11, 2025 (1mo ago) — last updated November 4, 2025 (18d ago)

 Actionable self-care practices:

-Self-care is a data-gathering practice that reveals what helps you thrive.
-The World Health Organization promotes self-care as a public health approach that empowers people to manage their health and wellbeing2.
+Self-care is a data-gathering practice that helps you learn what helps you thrive.
+The World Health Organization recommends self-care as a public health approach that empowers people to manage wellbeing2.

 Observe Your Mental and Emotional Patterns